precice/tutorials/flow-over-heated-plate/README.md

 title: Flow over heated plate
 permalink: tutorials-flow-over-heated-plate.html
 keywords: tutorial, CHT, conjugate-heat transfer, OpenFOAM, FEniCS, Nutils
-summary: This tutorial describes how to run a conjugate heat transfer coupled simulation using preCICE and any fluid-solid solver combination of our [officially provided adapter codes](adapters-overview.html).
+summary: This tutorial describes how to run a conjugate heat transfer coupled simulation using preCICE and any fluid-solid solver combination of our <a href="adapters-overview.html">officially provided adapter codes</a>.
 ---

 ## Setup